tomjoht/tomjoht.github.io/_posts/2015/2015-07-17-getting-responsive-design-just-right.md

 If you shrink your browser, when the viewport size gets to 980px, the top banner ad "moves" to the Latest Posts section.
 Additionally, the sidebar content "moves" below the posts.

 I say "moves" because the element doesn't actually move &mdash; one element gets hidden and another element is suddenly shown.
 Here's how I did that.
 For the top banner, I have the ad inserted in two places in my theme.
-In the desktop view, the top space has an ID tag called `topBannerAd`.
+In the desktop view, the top space has an ID tag called `topComic`.
 When the viewport is more than 980px, it is set to display normally.
 When the viewport is under 980px, it's set to display `none`.

 There's another instance of the ad (`topBannerImageHomepage`) that has the reverse display settings.
 When the viewport is more than 980px, it's set to `display:none`.
 But when the viewport is less than 980px, it displays `block`.
 The same technique is used with the sidebar.
 Here's the code: